 The version of Istio installed is tied to the GKE version, and you will not be able to update them independently.

 There are strong limitations over the configuration of the control plane.
-You should review these limitations before using the Istio on GKE add-on in production.
+Because of these limitations, we recommend that you don't use the Istio on GKE add-on in production.

-If you need to use a more recent open source version of Istio, or want greater control over your Istio control plane configuration (which may happen in some production use cases), we recommend that you use the open source version of Istio rather than the Istio on GKE add-on.
+If you need to use a more recent version of Istio, or want greater control over your Istio control plane configuration (which may happen in some production use cases), we recommend that you use the Anthos Service Mesh.

 If you no longer want to use our automatic installation functionality for whatever reason, you can uninstall the add-on.
 You can find out how to do this in Uninstalling Istio on GKE.